-Outside Weston, most additional development will take place in the towns of Clevedon, Nailsea and Portishead on existing site allocations or through new development within their settlement boundaries, or in Nailsea through site allocations outside the Green Belt.
+Outside Weston, most additional development will take place at the towns of Clevedon, Nailsea and Portishead on sites within or abutting settlement boundaries, but outside the Green Belt.

-In the rural areas new residential development will be strictly controlled although at service villages there will be opportunities for small-scale development either within settlement boundaries or through site allocations.
-In infill villages limited infilling will be acceptable within settlement boundaries.
+At service villages there will be opportunities for small-scale development of an appropriate scale either within or abutting settlement boundaries or through site allocations.
+Elsewhere development will be more strictly controlled although appropriate development will be acceptable within the settlement boundaries of infill villages.